Thuang6413/INFO8665-ProjectML-Moosic/README.md

 │   ├── emotion_scores.csv         # CSV of captured image scores
 │   └── capture_*.jpg              # Captured frames from webcam
 ```
+other than this we also have the HTML version of the same notebook files to host it on GitHub Pages
 ---

 ## 🛠️ Setup Instructions